vanviegen/glasgow/README.md

 - Objects returned by the `glasgow(...)` function.
 These are in fact just the properties objects, augmented with some underscore-prefixed keys that are implementation details to glasgow.
 You'll find keys like `_t` for tag, `_c` for children, and `_a` for the materialized tree of a component.
 You should not rely on these, as their semantics may change in minor releases.

-- Plain old JavaScript string, which are rendered to DOM `TextNode`s.
+- Plain old JavaScript strings, which are rendered to DOM `TextNode`s.